Unveiling interatomic distances influencing the reaction coordinates in alanine dipeptide isomerization: An explainable deep learning approach: Conclusions

 \section{Conclusions}

-Conventionally, the FEL concerning the conformational change in alanine dipeptides has been effectively described using specific main chain dihedral angles.
-However, our investigation recognized the need for a more detailed characterization, promoting the incorporation of more fundamental CVs such as interatomic distances and bond angles, within the machine learning approach for the identifying RC.
-By integrating XAI methods into the machine learning predictions, we assessed the importance of each input variable, and successfully elucidated the specific interatomic distance, dominantly $r_\mathrm{6-10}$, in accord with the committor $p_B^*$ distribution.
+Conventionally, the FEL concerning the conformational change in alanine dipeptide has been effectively described using specific main chain dihedral angles.
+However, our investigation recognized the need for a more detailed characterization, through the incorporation of more fundamental CVs such as interatomic distances and bond angles, within the machine learning approach for the identifying RC.
+By integrating XAI methods, specifically LIME and SHAP, into the machine learning predictions, we assessed the importance of each input variable, and successfully elucidated the specific interatomic distance, dominantly $r_\mathrm{6-10}$, in accord with the committor $p_\mathrm{B}^*$ distribution.
 The results manifest that constructing the FEL using the identified interatomic distance differentiates between the two stable states and clarifies the process of barrier crossing through the TS.

 Furthermore, our investigation into the two-dimensional FEL using the two dominant interatomic distances, $r_\mathrm{6-10}$ and $r_\mathrm{6-11}$, provided insights into the conformational changes between states A and B. Specifically, the separatrix line, described by data points with $p_\mathrm{B}^* \sim 0.5$, was clearly observed as the indicator of the TS.
 This separatrix line aligns with the observations in the two-dimensional FEL using two major dihedral angles, $\varphi$ and $\theta$, emphasizing the importance of considering specific interatomic distances in capturing the target TS.
 Nonetheless, utilizing interatomic distance as input variables implies a reliance on pre-documented physical information.
 A potential future perspective involves utilizing graph neural networks to autonomously generate features based on the graph structure, thereby obtaining RC without relying on the physics-informed variables.

+Deciding between LIME and SHAP, or consistently employing both, is an aspect worth considering.
+The SHAP, developed as an additive feature attribution method based on LIME, has the advantage of having a theoretical basis in game theory.
+Since the prediction results are distributed fairly among the features, it is expected that the contribution of each feature can be quantified more accurately than LIME.
+However, the computational cost of SHAP increases exponentially with the number of features because it is necessary to calculate the Shapley value for the number of combinations to be considered.
+Given that the machine learning model used in this study is a relatively simple regression on the sigmoidal function, which is a monotonically increasing function, the variables with large contributions identified by LIME and Kernel SHAP are considered to be consistent.